Sznapsollo/AKImageBrowser/README.md

 ## About

 AKImageBrowser is quick deployable web image browser/gallery that will display images from given folder.
-It bases on php (backend side) and angular (frontend side).
+It bases on php (backend side) and Angular JS (frontend side).

 Working example: <a href="http://cultrides.com/test/Github/AKImageBrowser/" target="_blank">AKImageBrowser example</a>